jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Transfer at cost
 (2) The transfer is treated as a disposal and acquisition for an amount that equals the total cost of the residential land to the transferor at the date of transfer.
 Date of acquisition
-(3) The transferee is treated as having acquired property in the residential land on the relevant date, for the transferor’s acquisition, in section CB 6A(1)﻿(a) or (b).
+(3) The transferee is treated as having acquired property in the residential land on the relevant date, for the transferor’s acquisition, in section CB 6A(1) to (4).

 ### FB 3 Land acquired for certain purposes or under certain conditions
 When this section applies